utilmeta/utype/docs/en/guide/cls.md

 # > Options(collect_errors=True, case_insensitive=True)
 ```

-As you can see, if the subclass does not declare additional resolution options, it will directly follow the parent class.
-Another way to state this example is
+As you can see, if the subclass does not declare options, it will directly inherit the parent class.
+Another way is

 ```python
 import utype